BurhanH/automaton-v17/README.md

 We may verify that our chatbots are working, they are answering to our requests, but there is a big question - are these answers correct?

 ## Tests
 [Tests](https://github.com/BurhanH/automaton-v17/blob/master/tests/test_bot.py) are simple.
-I devided them by responces - greeting, question, buy, and negaive.
-Each 'section' has own test and related dataset.
+I made two classes for tests.
+Each test class verifies specific chatbot implementation.
+In test class you may see tests that are driven by data (or dataset).
+For simplification I divided them by responses - greeting, question, bye, and negative.

 ## Analysis
 After a few runs I realized, [first chatbot, BOW implementation](https://github.com/BurhanH/automaton-v17/blob/master/source/bot.py#L85), for some reasons has 2 failures.
 One is an Error - an exception for a negative test where I put integer number into chatbot (not a string value which represents an integer), and the second one a Failure - by some reason a test gets a different response from chatbot then expected.
 [Check live example in Travis CI here](https://travis-ci.org/github/BurhanH/automaton-v17/jobs/689426109) <br>